frob/drupalcmbook/pages/00-introduction.md

 - Tutorial
   This is the section with specific workflow based how tos.

+With this book having three sections that all cover the same thing there is going to be some repatetition, this is by design.
+Different people learn in different ways.
+I expect some to skip to the reference parts or only use the Tutorial section.
+In order for those parts to be complete, they will have to contain the same information.

 # About the book

 This book is also an open source project.
 I hope it will catch on and I will get further contribution to the book from the Drupal community.
 I am selling this book, both in print and ebook versions.
 This is because I spent a long time writing it and thought it would be the easiest and best way to allow those who want to give back or those who would prefer a paper copy to get it.
 The source for this book is available on github, and pull requests are welcome.
 Once there is more than just me contributing I will add a contributors page.